shuklak13/Statistics/notes/MasterCheatsheet.md

 	* backwards tends to perform better than forward
 * greedy, locally optimized, fast
 * may perform poorly in the presence of multicollinearity
+* most commonly used in regression (in which case, it is called "stepwise regression")
 * R:
 	* [`step()`](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/step.html) is commonly used on for R's regression models
 	* [`rfeIter()` and `rfe()` (for "recursive feature selection") from the `caret` package](http://topepo.github.io/caret/recursive-feature-elimination.html) implements backwards stepwise feature selection for any model